Financial planning tools and services to put you on the path to the future you want

 Most people who run out of money in retirement continue to scrimp by — living on Social Security income, pursuing a part time job and they have perhaps dramatically cut costs.

-And, the bad news?
 You are likely no longer in your own home and may be enrolled in low income programs and/or are relying on family for shelter or support.
 You are probably now part of Medicaid instead of Medicare.
 You are probably living in poverty or at a very low income level.

 The answer of course depends on hundreds of different factors.